 Talking to your kids about money

-Explore our 5-part series that can help facilitate money conversations with your children and teens.
+Explore more stories that can help facilitate money conversations with your children and teens.

 But you can help.
 It’s never too early to start talking to your teen about the importance of good credit, and to help them start building their own.
 Guiding them through this time can be invaluable on their path to becoming a money-savvy adult.
 Here are 5 tips to share with them to build healthy credit.

 1. Talk about getting a job

 Income is a key factor in qualifying for credit.
 Explain to your teen that their income impacts their ability to be approved for a credit card, because that is how credit card companies know they could be capable of paying the bill.
 Credit card companies will know that a teen won't have a full-time job—but even part-time work can establish a pattern of responsibility.

 Whether you open a savings or checking account at a traditional bank or a cash management account at a brokerage firm, your teen should learn how to bank and how to handle an account like an adult.
 You have to walk before you can run, and in the credit space, knowing how to bank and budget well will help your teen use a credit card effectively.